4ndr0666/4ndr0debugger/README.md

 *   **Dynamic Language-Specific Templates:** Input your code into a predefined, language-specific template.
 This provides context to the AI for more targeted reviews based on established guidelines for each language.
 *   **Customizable AI Behavior:** The underlying system instructions and language-specific review criteria for the AI can be modified (see `constants.ts`).
 *   **Responsive Design:** User interface adapts to various screen sizes.
-*   **Thematic UI:** My unique "electric glass" dark theme provides a visually appealing experience.
+*   **Thematic UI:** A unique, futuristic HUD dark theme provides a visually appealing experience.
 *   **API Key Status Banner:** Informs the user if the Gemini API key is configured.

 ## Tech Stack